At a glance

 Sightseeing tour in Kathmandu (includes entry fees and guide)

-Fixed wing flights from Kathmandu to Lukla return (includes taxes)
+Fixed-wing flights from Ramechhap to Lukla return (includes taxes)

 National Park entrance fees, trekking and climbing permits